madhu314/rn-intro-mobile-developer/README.md

 ###### Objective
 You will notice that most of the steps followed in this repo are similar to what is mentioned in official documentations integration [guide](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html).
-However the main objective here is to present the fact that react native is view based, when it comes to integration into native code, react native should be viewed as a special view that can convert JavaScript UI code into your native view.
+However the main objective here is to present the fact that react native is view based when it comes to integration into native code, react native should be viewed as a special view that can convert JavaScript UI code into your native view.

 Demonstration follows a native screen divided into two parts; one rendered by native code and another by JavaScript.